 Preschoolers’ (kids ages 3-5) brains are primed for learning through the five early learning activities: talking, singing, reading, writing and playing.
 Per research in The Roots of STEM Success, children in this age group tend to “ask an average of 76 information seeking questions per hour.”
 As their child’s first and most important teachers, parents maximize this learning when co-viewing—meaning sharing and interacting with media, and utilizing the early learning activities in interactions around apps, tech toys and any new media.
 This is why early childhood development experts recommend caregivers “talk, sing, read, write and play” with children every day.

 While very young children learn best from real world interactions, the American Academy of Pediatrics (AAP) recently updated its guidelines for using technology as a learning method for children.
-However, AAP strongly recommends that parents choose high-quality programming that creates interaction.
-Even the World Health Organization (WHO) has recently issued new research on screen time.
+AAP strongly recommends that parents choose high-quality programming that creates interaction.
 Screen time is not recommended for children under 2 in most circumstances.
 Exceptions can include using technology to communicate, like Skype.
 There may be different recommendations do not apply when technology is used for accessibility.
 AAP provides a handy resource guide and a resource to customize your family’s media use plan.
 Librarians can serve as media mentors for families by suggesting apps and media use tools.
 We rely on policy and research for these selections, but also respect the interests of the youth in our spaces.
 Here are a few of our favorite apps for little learners, along with some tips and activities to support early literacy.

 Loopimal is a deceivingly simple app for children.
 Learners will discover making patterns with sound and movement.
 The characters are funny animal illustrations who soothingly move along to musical beats.
 This app is great for promoting pre-coding skills through programming the sequences and playing with patterns.
 Loopimal is my personal favorite app for this age group, joined by Yatatoy’s other fantastic apps, Bandimal; Miximal; Drawnimal.